alechume/CGI_KEEPV1/Documentation/KEEPTrainingInstallation.md

 		<dt>c.NotebookApp.port</dt>
 		<dd>Specifies the port that Jupyter will listen on.
 This should match whatever port we chose during URL Rewrite configuration.</dd>
 		<dt>c.NotebookApp.quit_button</dt>
 		<dd>Allows us to enable or disable the Quit button on the Jupyter browser UI.
-If left enabled, a user could shut the Jupyter server down completely from the UI.</dd>
+If left enabled, a user could shut the Jupyter server down remotely from the UI.</dd>
 		<dt>c.NotebookApp.terminals_enabled</dt>
 		<dd>By default Jupyter allows the use of in-browser terminals.
 This setting simply disables that functionality, this does not make the server more secure, since everything that could otherwise be done in a terminal can be done in a notebook.</dd>
 	</dl>